grandrew/archivebox/README.md

  - add this string to crontab (crontab -e) on all machines you want to sync:
    "* * * * * ~/archivebox.sh"
  where ~/archivebox.sh is a full path to this script
+ - wait for 1 minute, check if the script is running: ps aux | grep archivebox

  Archive usage:
  - all moved files appear in $DPBX_INDEX_DIR with 0kb file size (2 bytes to be correct)